Get the App - GLOBE Observer

-The Trees observation allows citizen scientists to measure tree height (and optionally tree circumference) to track the growth of trees over time.
-Tree height is the most widely used indicator of a environment’s ability to grow trees.
+The Trees tool allows citizen scientists to measure tree height (and optionally tree circumference) to track the growth of trees over time.
+Tree height is the most widely used indicator of an environment’s ability to grow trees.
 Observing tree height allows NASA scientists to understand the gain or loss of biomass which can inform calculations of the carbon that trees and forests either take in from or release into the atmosphere.

 The GLOBE Observer app is currently available in these languages: